ballerina-platform/ballerina-distribution/examples/ftp-client-read/ftp_client_read.md

 # FTP client - Read file

-The FTP client is used to perform CRUD operation on remote files/directories using the FTP protocol.
-This sample includes getting file content with default configurations using the default port number.
+The FTP client can be used to read files on remote servers using the FTP protocol.
+An `ftp:Client` can be created with default configurations and the `get` API can be used to read the files.
+This returns the file content as a `byte[]` stream which can then be written to another file/output to console.

 ::: code ftp_client_read.bal :::